2014 Hong Kong protests: Occupy Central

 The "Umbrella Man" photo as police dispersed peaceful demonstrators with tear gas.

 As night fell, armed riot police advanced from Wan Chai towards Admiralty and unfurled a banner that stated "WARNING, TEAR SMOKE".
 Seconds later, between 17:58 and 18:01, shots of tear gas were fired.
 Then, the police gave them the above-mentioned message and a different message of "DISPERSE OR WE FIRE" concurrently.
-At around 19:00, the police was telling them to "move back (向後褪)" and pointed Remington Model 870 at them.
-Around 6 hours later, Leung Chun-ying denied gunshot by the police.
+At around 19:00, the police began telling them to "move back (向後褪)" and pointed Remington Model 870s at them.
+Around 6 hours later, Leung Chun-ying denied gunshots made by the police.